 Multi Activity Centre, Indian Institute of Technology Roorkee, Roorkee, Uttarakhand 247667, India

 IIT Roorkee is the second stop on the ACS on Campus India Roadshow in February 2018.
 We’re excited to bring our top speakers and professional development sessions to campus.

-The program will feature lectures from world-class researchers, including Prof. Kirk Schanze, Editor-in-Chief of ACS Applied Materials & Interfaces; Prof. Vincent Rotello, Editor-in-Chief of Bioconjugate Chemistry; and Prof. Abhishek Dey, Associate Editor of ACS Catalysis.
+The program will feature lectures from world-class researchers, including Prof. Kirk Schanze, Editor-in-Chief of ACS Applied Materials & Interfaces; Prof. Vincent Rotello, Editor-in-Chief of Bioconjugate Chemistry; Prof. Abhishek Dey, Associate Editor of ACS Catalysis; and Prof. Thalappil Pradeep, Associate Editor of ACS Sustainable Chemistry & Engineering.
 Attend the “10 Tips for Scholarly Publishing” panel discussion with the Editor-in-Chiefs and Associate Editors of ACS Publications.
 You’ll learn how to choose the best journal for your research, get the attention of the editors with an effective cover letter, and much more!
 You’ll also get an inside look at the ACS Reviewer Lab and other ACS resources that will help advance your career.

 Take advantage of the opportunity to share your research during the ACS on Campus poster presentation session.
 Identify at registration if you’ll be presenting a poster.
 The two best posters will receive a prize of $100 USD.

-The event is free but registration is required.
+Registration is now closed for this event.
 Lunch will be provided to all registered attendees.